bptlab/onto-rpa-platform/components/metrics/README.md

 ## Current Limitations

 - The metrics implemented so far are not control-flow sensitive and thus might produce inacurrate numbers for models with decision logic.
-- The user interface and presentation of the metrics need improvement.
+- The user interface and presentation of the metrics need improvement, so far it's only a long list.
-- Some numbers are mistakenly inidicated to be rounded values.